jack-ullery/libappanvil/README.md

 ## Compilation Instructions
 ### Prebuild
 If you want to run the tests, first you must load the example profiles from the main [apparmor](https://gitlab.com/apparmor/apparmor/-/tree/master/parser/tst/simple_tests) repository.
 These profiles are included in a submodule for convenience.
-We also disable a few irrelevant tests using a patch.
 ```
 git submodule update --init --recursive --remote
-git -C modules/apparmor am ../disable_tests.patch
 ```

 Before you build the library, you should first generate the makefile by running: